-Create a budget.
+Create a graduation party program budget.
 Graduation parties can get expensive when the cost of food, decorations and party favors are added up.
 Come up with a maximum cost beforehand so you can determine how the money can be spent and if you have to cut corners on any part of the party.

 Send out invitations.
 When sending invitations, include an RSVP phone number and deadline.
 This will determine the number of people so there is enough food for the party.
 You can also ask guests for special diet concerns, such as a vegetarian menu or food allergies.